jaysylvester/citizen/README.md

 ### Models

 Models are optional modules and their structure is completely up to you. citizen doesn't talk to your models directly; it only stores them in `app.models` for your convenience.
 You can also import them manually into your controllers if you prefer.

+The following function, when placed in `app/models/article.js`, will be accessible in your app via `app.models.article.get()`:

+    // app.models.article.get()
+    export const get = async (id) => {

+      let article = // do some stuff to retrieve the article from the db using the provided ID, then...

+      return article
+    }